4 portions. Maximum cost: £15,

 Wash 1 packet (300g) of green beans and dry thoroughly with kitchen towel before cutting into lengths of about 3 cm long.

-Heat about 2 tbsp of oil in a wok (oil should barely cover the beans) and fry the beans in batches over medium-high heat, until they become wrinkly and slightly brown.
+Heat about 2 tbsp of oil in a wok (the oil should barely cover the beans) and fry the beans in batches over medium-high heat, until they become wrinkly and slightly brown.
 Quickly transfer beans into the bowl of iced water to stop the cooking process.
 Drain beans in a colander and set aside.

 Once the pork is cooked, turn up the heat.
 Add in the green beans and season to taste.
 Give a few quick toss and turn off the heat.
 Do not over cook the beans.